Fishing Mechanics

 The Minigame

-3. Resources & Loot
+Resources & Loot

 Fish Yield

-- Animal Fat: Used for crafting, fuel, or cooking.
+- Animal Fat: Useful for fuel/crafting/cooking chains

-- Bones: Used for tools and broth.
+- Bones: Utility material for tools and broth paths

-- Offal: Used for bait or compost.
+- Offal: Practical feedstock for bait and compost loops

 Stock & Depletion